SwastiBahetee26/Tableau_AirBnBProject/README.md

 ## Acknowledgments

 - Thanks to [Kaggle](https://www.kaggle.com/datasets/airbnb/seattle) for providing the Seattle Airbnb dataset.
-- Special recognition for the Tableau community, whose resources and tutorials assisted in creating the dashboard.
+- Special recognition for the